HondaPL/Movie-Search-App/README.md

 Project is: _in progress_

 ## Inspiration
 I always wanted to have one app or page to find movies or tv series and find if they're available on my streaming services.
-I also wanted to create someting in React, so I learned how does the React works and how to use API's in it.
+I also wanted to create something in React, so I learned how does the React works and how to use API's in it.

 ## Contact
 Created by [@HondaPL](https://hacia.students.wmi.amu.edu.pl/)